-At the end of the first three marking periods, a student may be issued an incomplete (I) when course requirements have not been completed.
+A student may be issued an incomplete (I) when course requirements have not been completed.
 The student will have the opportunity to complete the work by the middle of the following marking period.
 If the work is not completed within the allotted time, the Incomplete may be changed to a failing grade.
 An incomplete for the fourth marking period and in place of a final grade may be issued only under the following conditions: